Arshiyan7/Data-Science/Data-Science/EDA_and_EDA_Projects/FiFa24_PlayerStats_EDA/README.md

 - Visualized physical and value-based attributes with clean, individual **bar plots** per player.
 - Techniques like axis labeling, gridlines, and custom subplot layouts helped us keep the visuals clean and informative.

+## 06. Correlation

+- Correlated the numerical columns in the FIFA24 dataset!
+- Visualized the relationships using a heatmap
+- Engineered new columns for bivariate analysis, which we’ll dive into tomorrow.

 > **Note:** This is an exploratory stage.
 Data cleaning, handling of missing values, and transformations will be addressed in the next phase.